1805 Info 8d: John Henry Crompton

 On 3 October 1916 John Henry was transferred to hospital, for the first time, before proceeding overseas with the 42nd Battalion on the 25 November 1916.
 During December 1916, whilst 'in the field', dysentery or diarrohea [sic] sent him to hospital for nine days.
 He returned to his unit on 13 December 1916 and back on duty three days later.

-HMHS St Patrick - 36Kb jpg On 11 January 1917 he was first sent to hospital, then on to the 3rd Can[adian] Gen[eneral Hospital] in Boulogne (17-01-17) and then 2nd Advanced Casualty Clearing Station (ACCS) (13 or 23-01-17) with enteritis.
-This necessitated repatriation to England on His Majesty's Hospital Ship St Patrick (24-01-17), where an 'ulcerated bowell' [sic] was diagnosed.
+HMHS St Patrick - 36Kb jpg He was again sent to hospital, first on 11 January 1917, then on the 17 January to the 3rd Canadian General Hospital in Boulogne before being transferred to the 2nd Advanced Casualty Clearing Station (ACCS) on 23 January with enteritis.
+The next day, this necessitated repatriation to England on His Majesty's Hospital Ship St Patrick, where an 'ulcerated bowell' [sic] was diagnosed.

 Left: HMHS St Patrick